canonical/kafka-operator/docs/explanation/components.md

 [Cruise Control](https://github.com/linkedin/cruise-control) is LinkedIn's open-source system for streamlining the operation of large Kafka clusters.
 It continuously monitors cluster health and computes optimisation proposals for partition and replica placement, which can then be applied to rebalance the cluster.

-In Charmed Apache Kafka, Cruise Control is bundled inside the `charmed-kafka` snap (as `charmed-kafka.cruise-control`) and enabled by deploying the charm with `roles=balancer`.
+In Charmed Apache Kafka, Cruise Control is bundled inside the `charmed-kafka` snap (as `charmed-kafka.cruise-control`) and enabled by adding the `balancer` role to an application that already runs the `broker` or `controller` role — the balancer is a colocated role and is not deployed as a separate application.
 For a step-by-step introduction, see the [partition rebalancing tutorial](tutorial-rebalance-partitions) and the [partition reassignment guide](how-to-manage-units).

 ## Kafka Connect